 by Pierre Yovanovitch

 Designer Anne McDonald gave me this book as a housewarming gift, fully knowing I was going to be taking a new direction with this home.
 Yovanovitch plays with color, form, and texture like no other designer out there.
-The simplicity of the final rooms appears effortless, yet so much focus and attention is required to achieve that look.
+The simplicity of the final rooms appears effortless, yet so much focus and attention are required to achieve that look.
 I go back to this book when I need to remind myself a room doesn’t need fifteen interesting elements to be interesting.
-It’s the kind of minimalism I’ve been searching for—one that isn’t monochrome or whitewashed, one that’s full of texture and intentionality.
+It’s the kind of minimalism I’ve been searching for—one that isn’t monochrome, one that’s full of texture and intentionality.

 by Ros Byam Shaw